-- It was causing aggressive wear and tear on the parking brake shoes and rear brake disc.
-This customer drove far enough that the rear brake shoes had actually melted and needed to be completely replaced.
+It was causing aggressive wear and tear on the parking brake shoes and rear brake disc.
+That would have destained the brake shoes, and would have spoilt the vehicle’s appearance.

 Upon inspection we discovered that the original gears in the actuator are plastic.
 Over time the plastic becomes brittle and cracks causing the unit to fail.
 As a result the actuator was unable to turn the gear and release the parking brake.

 7 Series Parking Brake Actuator Recess Located in Trunk

 Here we have the trunk of the BMW 745 Li open.
 We had to remove the spare and the liner to access the actuator.